turtler12/Muon/README.md

 ## Connection to Shampoo

-See [this thread](https://x.com/kellerjordan0/status/1844782418676339059) for more info including the connection to Shampoo
+See [this thread](https://x.com/kellerjordan0/status/1844782418676339059) for more info including the connection to Shampoo.

 ## Accomplishments